 Gender Equity in Pay Task Force

 Mayor Mike McGinn has convened a Gender Equity in Pay Task Force to address inequities in salaries and wages based on gender in Seattle City government.
-The Task Force is led by Patricia Hayden, YWCA Director of Specialized and Integrated Services and Patricia Lally, Acting Director of the Office for Civil Rights.
+The Task Force is led by Patricia Hayden, YWCA Director of Specialized and Integrated Services and Patricia Lally, Director of the Office for Civil Rights.

 The Gender Equity in Pay Task Force is made up of community experts with expertise to help the City of Seattle come up with creative solutions to this complex problem.
 The Task Force will:

 The goal of the Gender Equity in Pay Task Force is to address inequities in salaries and wages based on gender in Seattle City government.
-The Task Force is led by Patricia Hayden, YWCA Director of Specialized and Integrated Services and Patricia Lally, Acting Director of the Office for Civil Rights.
+The Task Force is led by Patricia Hayden, YWCA Director of Specialized and Integrated Services and Patricia Lally, Director of the Office for Civil Rights.